Why you should audit your Google Adwords

 Step Five: The Keywords

 You can start by identifying trends and patterns in your keywords.
 Use the Keyword Planner and do some simple research to see what appears.
-If there are general patterns and words that don’t match your business; then you can build your list of negative keywords with!
+If some general patterns and words don’t match your business; then you can build your list of negative keywords with!

 When you go forward, do not scatter yourself in the updating of keywords.
 Write down any errors or improvements, to stay in a spirit of analysis and not of implementation (we will not tell you how to manage your time, but it is important to stay effective until the end).